 During the fiscal year ended December 31, 2006, the sale price of our common shares on the TSX and AMEX ranged from Cdn.\$3.40 to Cdn.\$11.05 and US\$2.99 to US\$9.75 per share, respectively, and the closing sale price on May 4, 2007 was Cdn.\$7.96 and US\$7.19 per share, respectively.
-The market price of the common shares on the TSX and AMEX could fluctuate significantly in the future.
+The market price of the common shares on the TSX and AMEX could fluctuate significantly in the future, in which case common shares purchased pursuant to this offering may not be able to be resold at or above the offering price.
 The market price of the common shares may fluctuate based on a number of factors, including:

-- economic and political developments in Venezuela, including any new regulatory rules or actions; - our operating performance, and financial condition and the performance of competitors and other similar companies; - the public's reaction to our press releases, other public announcements and our filings with the various securities regulatory authorities; - the price of gold and copper and other metal prices, as well as metal production volatility; - changes in recommendations by research analysts who track our common shares or the shares of other companies in the resource sector; - · changes in general economic conditions; - the number of the common shares to be publicly traded after this offering; - the arrival or departure of key personnel; - acquisitions, strategic alliances or joint ventures involving us or our competitors; - the public's reaction to press releases and other public announcements of our competitors regarding mining development or other matters; - general worldwide and overall market perceptions of the attractiveness of particular industries;
+- · economic and political developments in Venezuela, including any new regulatory rules or actions; - our operating performance, and financial condition and the performance of competitors and other similar companies; - the public's reaction to our press releases, other public announcements and our filings with the various securities regulatory authorities; - the price of gold and copper and other metal prices, as well as metal production volatility; - changes in recommendations by research analysts who track our common shares or the shares of other companies in the resource sector: - · changes in general economic conditions; - the number of the common shares to be publicly traded after this offering; - · the arrival or departure of key personnel; - · acquisitions, strategic alliances or joint ventures involving us or our competitors; - the public's reaction to press releases and other public announcements of our competitors regarding mining development or other matters; - · general worldwide and overall market perceptions of the attractiveness of particular industries;

-- the dilutive effect of the sale by us of significantly more common shares in order to finance our activities; and - other factors listed under "Cautionary statement regarding forward-looking statements."
+- · the dilutive effect of the sale by us of significantly more common shares in order to finance our activities; and - other factors listed under "Cautionary statement regarding forward-looking statements."

 In addition, the market price of the common shares is affected by many variables not directly related to our performance and that are therefore not within our control.
 These include other developments that affect the market for all resource sector shares, the breadth of the public market for the common shares, and the attractiveness of alternative investments.
 The effect of these and other factors on the market price of the common shares on the TSX and AMEX has historically made our share price volatile and suggests that our share price will continue to be volatile in the future.
-Because the notes are convertible into common shares, volatility or depressed prices of our common shares could have a similar effect on the fair market value of our notes.
-Holders who receive common shares upon conversion of the notes also will be subject to the risk of volatility and depressed prices of our common shares.
-In addition, the existence of the notes may encourage short selling in our common shares by market participants because the conversion of the notes could depress the price of our common shares.